Skip to content

 Specify the URL directly

-The request function can use the function name as the path and combine it with Client the base_url class to form the request URL.
+The request function can use the function name as the path and combine it with the base_url of Client class to form the request URL.
 You can also specify the target URL path directly in the @api decorator.
-The following is an example of Github interface client code.
+The following is an example of Github API client code.

 from utilmeta.core import cli, api, request, response